Locations:

 Granulocytosis

 Granulocytosis occurs when there are too many granulocytes (a type of white blood cell) in your blood.
-It’s a symptom of many different conditions, including infections, autoimmune diseases and blood cell cancers.
+It’s caused by many different conditions, including infections, autoimmune diseases and blood cell cancers.
 As a result, people with granulocytosis can develop varying symptoms and warning signs.
 Treatment targets the underlying condition.

 Overview